DHTMLX/docs-suite/docs/treegrid/api/export/treegrid_pdf_method.md

         - `width?: string | number` - (optional) the width of the output page.
 As a value of the property, you can specify a number or a string with a unit
         - `height?: string | number` - (optional) the height of the output page.
 As a value of the property, you can specify a number or a string with a unit
         - `margin?: object` - (optional) margins of the output page:
-            - `left?: string | number` - (optional) left margin, accepts values labeled with units (px,in,cm,mm), 10px by default
+            - `left?: string | number` - (optional) left margin, accepts values labeled with units (px,in,cm,mm)
-            - `right?: string | number` - (optional) right margin, accepts values labeled with units (px,in,cm,mm), 10px by default
+            - `right?: string | number` - (optional) right margin, accepts values labeled with units (px,in,cm,mm)
-            - `top?: string | number` - (optional) top margin, accepts values labeled with units (px,in,cm,mm), 10px by default
+            - `top?: string | number` - (optional) top margin, accepts values labeled with units (px,in,cm,mm)
-            - `bottom?: string | number` - (optional) bottom margin, accepts values labeled with units (px,in,cm,mm), *50px* by default
+            - `bottom?: string | number` - (optional) bottom margin, accepts values labeled with units (px,in,cm,mm)
-        - `format?: string` - (optional) the format of the output file.
+        - `format?: string | boolean` - (optional) the format of the output file.
 If set, it takes priority over the width or height options. *"A4"* by default.
+Setting the format to `false` resets the default format and outputs data on one page.
         Check the list of all available [formats and their sizes](#list-of-formats).
         - `pageRanges?: string` - (optional) paper ranges to print, e.g. 1-5, 8, 11-13;
-        - `displayHeaderFooter?: boolean` - (optional) defines whether to display the header and footer, *true* by default
+        - `displayHeaderFooter?: boolean` - (optional) defines whether to display the header and footer, *false* by default
         - `footerTemplate?: string` - (optional) an HTML template for the print footer.
 It should be valid HTML markup with following classes used to inject printing values into them:
             - `date` - (optional) formatted print date
             - `title` - (optional) document name